material-components/material-components-android/docs/components/DockedToolbar.md

 </androidx.coordinatorlayout.widget.CoordinatorLayout>
 ```

-A Docked Toolbar is a `FrameLayout` that provides additional styling.
+A docked toolbar is a `FrameLayout` that provides additional styling.
+You may
-You may add children to it as you would to a `FrameLayout`.
-It's recommended to
+add children to it as you would to a `FrameLayout`.
+It's recommended to have its
-have its children wrapped by an `OverflowLinearLayout` that will handle
+children wrapped by an `OverflowLinearLayout` that will handle automatically
-automatically adding items to an overflow menu when there's not enough screen
+adding items to an overflow menu when there's not enough screen space to show
-space to show all the items.
+all the items.

 When using `OverflowLinearLayout`, you should also set `app:layout_overflowText`
 on each child as that will be the text of the menu item that corresponds to the
 hidden child.
 Optionally, you can also set `app:layout_overflowIcon`.
 See
 [OverflowLinearLayout](https://github.com/material-components/material-components-android/tree/master/docs/components/OverflowLinearLayout.md)
-for more info.
+for more information.

 Note: if the child view that is clickable is not a direct child of
 `OverflowLinearLayout`, such as the case of the example above, make sure to